 BLM employees from each Field Office will participate in the selection process.
-A panel staff and/or partners will review applications, and choose one artist, with one alternative selected.
-Selection is based on artistic portfolio, experience, response to application questions, and the statement of purpose/project and how the artists' work can communicate Canyon Country District's significance and its relevance to visitors.
+CNHA employees and former AiR's are also invited to participate if they desire to.
+A panel of staff and/or partners will review applications, and choose one artist, with one alternative selected.
+Selection is based on artistic portfolio, experience, response to application questions, and the community engagement proposal.